sourced/deploymentmanager-samples/community/cloud-foundation/docs/black_box_user_guide.md

   - Creates or updates deployments in the dependency-stipulated order, or deletes deployments in the reverse dependency order
 - Cross-deployment (including cross-project) referencing of deployment outputs, which obviates the need for hard-coding many parameters in the configs

 `Note:` This User Guide assumes that you are familiar with the Google Cloud SDK operations related to resource deployment and management.
-If you are uncertain of your skills in this domain, please refer to the [SDK documentation](https://cloud.google.com/sdk/docs/).
+For additional information, refer to the [SDK documentation](https://cloud.google.com/sdk/docs/).

 The CFT includes: